tinamelie/so-you-want-to-use-random-forest/README.md

 ## The more you know 💫

 - Don't you go directly reporting your feature importance scores and say Tina told you to.
 I definitely did not.
 You really should use a model explainer like SHAPELY or LIME if you're going to dive into feature importance.
-Throw some cross validation in there too-- it's good for you.
+Throw in some cross validation and some hyperparameter tuning too.
-- Also, you really should do a lil hyperparameter tuning, but some of you live more dangerously than I do.